 How to set up a development environment for GCC on Ubuntu

-GCC (GNU Compiler Collection) is a set of compilers that supports a number of programming languages, including C, C++, Assembler, and others.
+The GNU Compiler Collection (GCC) is a set of compilers for programming languages, including C, C++, Assembly, and many more.
 It is the de facto standard in Linux environments and is used to compile both the GNU toolchain and the Linux kernel.

 This guide shows how to install GCC and related tooling, including a build system and debuggers, on Ubuntu Desktop.